Cloud canteen startup Feedr has been acquired by Compass Group for ~$24M – TechCrunch

 To do this, Feedr publishes a “unique rotating menu” every day and asks workers to choose what they want to eat by 10.30am.
 It then pools those orders and sends them to the food suppliers it works with, which are mostly artisan and independent food producers, to have ready for delivery at lunch time.

-However, the technology behind Feedr handles logistics planning, in terms of predicting and helping to manage demand for each meal on offer from specific suppliers.
+The technology behind Feedr handles logistics planning, in terms of predicting and helping to manage demand for each meal on offer from specific suppliers.
 There is also a large emphasis on personalised recommendations based on the preferences of individual customers and their order history.
 And it’s this aspect of Feedr’s offering that Compass Group thinks has utility when applied to on-site restaurants and canteens, too.

 With that said, in addition to adopting Feedr’s technology, Compass says it will also invest in growing Feedr as an independent brand that will continue to operate in the delivery market with its cloud canteen product.